MCC News Feed

-Brain Bee Challenge mastered by young scientistsPosted in General School News on Monday, 14 August, 2017
+Brain Bee Challenge mastered by young scientistsPosted in Archive on Monday, 14 August, 2017

 Year 10 student, Michaela Lazaroo has finished fourth in the State final of an Australia-wide Science competition which quizzes all matters of the brain.